Recently a worker was fatally injured when operating a hay bale pressing machine.

 Where guarding is used as a control measure, interlocks form an important part of the guarding to ensure the plant is unable to operate without the guarding correctly in place.

-When accessing a moving part for tasks such as servicing, maintenance or cleaning:
+When locking out and isolating to access a moving part for tasks such as servicing, maintenance or cleaning:

-- ensure the plant is shut down and keys are removed or use a lock out/tag out system before removing guarding to undertake the tasks
+- the plant is shut down and methods of activation (eg keys) are removed or use a lock out/tag out system before removing guarding to undertake the tasks

-- allow for plant stored energy and run down time before commencing the work
+- allow for plant stored energy to dissipate and run down time for moving components before commencing the work

 - inspect guards for damage and repair and replace all guards before re-energising and starting up the plant